wp-plugins/auto-clean-url-seo/readme.txt

 For all languages it removes HTML entities and anything that is not a letter, digit, space or apostrophe.

-Please note that the plugin should not be used together with QTRANSLATE or WPML.
+Please note that the plugin should not be used together with QTRANSLATE, WPML or POLYLANG.
 In case you have a multi-language blog, this plugin doesn't work correctly.

 **Yoast WordPress SEO has added a similar functionality to the one of this plugin in version 1.4.16** ("Add option to enable slug stop word cleaning") which is on by default.
 If you use our plugin together with Yoast Wordpress SEO, please turn the WordPress SEO functionality off (find it under SEO -> Permalinks).